Between Silicon and Soul

 Aggregators did not just change how consumers shop.
 They systematically intercepted the moment that loyalty used to own — the instant a consumer has a need — and rerouted it through a platform that is indifferent to your brand's existence.

-56–66%of product searches now start on Amazon, not GoogleMultiple industry sources
+Of product searches now start on Amazon, not Google.

-93%of U.S. food delivery held by DoorDash, Uber Eats & GrubhubMarket analysis 2025
+Of U.S. food delivery held by DoorDash, Uber Eats, and Grubhub.

 How Aggregators Stole the Moment That Loyalty Used to Own — comparing the old brand-owned loop with the new aggregator-owned funnel, showing how 56–66% of product searches now start on Amazon.